Protection of intellectual property

 We have requested a crackdown on counterfeit products at customs, and in the countries where such products are sold, we collect information in cooperation with our subsidiaries at each overseas base and conduct investigations and crackdowns as needed.
 Recently, in response to changes in commercial transactions, including an increase in internet sales, we have continued to monitor the sales status of counterfeit products on major global e-commerce and social networking sites and take measures, including requiring the suspension of listings of counterfeit products.

-In the fiscal year 2023, we requested the removal of 2,566 counterfeit listings, resulting in nearly 100% of these listings being taken down.
+In fiscal year 2024, we requested the removal of 1,868 counterfeit listings, resulting in nearly 100% of these listings being taken down.

 Respect for the intellectual property of others